-Whether you participate or not, your attendees are going to be engaging with your event through Twitter and Facebook.
-People use it to find out which sessions are worth attending, what speakers are saying, and which booths are must-visits.
-Carefully integrating social media into your event app can enhance this participation tremendously.
-One way to do this is to collect all of the Tweets about your event in one place, and allow people to Tweet from the app.
-Including a mobile-optimized version of your event’s Facebook page is also a great way to get people to “like” you.
+Whether you participate or not, your attendees are going to be engaging with your event through various social media platforms like Twitter and Facebook.
+In this day and age, it’s unlikely that people will not be posting about your event in some way.
+People use social platforms to find out which sessions are worth attending, what speakers are saying, and which booths are must-visits.
+Carefully integrating social media into your event app can enhance this participation tremendously and increase your app adoption rate.

 3. Sponsorships Can Make You Money

 If your event has sponsors, exhibitors, or other companies that would benefit by communicating to your audience, you can leverage that by allowing them to sponsor the app.
 Most high-quality event apps will let you sell a sponsorship banner and keep the proceeds, which can mean a significant amount of extra revenue.
 Beware of low-end apps that finance themselves by selling ad space in your mobile guide, or ones that don’t have the capability to allow you to sell sponsorships.
 This can be a great revenue opportunity!